Mass Renormalization in Lattice Simulations of False Vacuum Decay: Renormalization of the false vacuum

 Given the preceding predictions for the shift in effective mass of the field, we expect a corresponding shift in the effective oscillation frequency of small amplitude modes.
 Since the oscillation frequency sets the fluctuation spectrum for linear vacuum fluctuations, a self-consistent determination of the vacuum fluctuations must account for this effect.
 In~\figref{fig:variance-plot} we show a coarse-grained demonstration of this by studying the variance of the field fluctuations in the simulations as we allow $\mPS^2$ in our pseudovacuum initial conditions to vary.
-If the fluctuations begin in the vacuum, they should have time-stationary statistics.
-In particular, $\fldVar$ should be time-independent.
+If the fluctuations begin in the vacuum, they should have time-stationary statistics.\footnote{For the false vacuum, we mean that the fluctuation statistics remain time-translation invariant on time-scales much shorter than the decay time of the metastable state.} In particular, $\fldVar$ should be time-independent, at least on time scales much shorter than the decay time of the metastable state.
 The left panel of~\figref{fig:variance-plot} shows the time-evolution of $\fldVar$ for a few select values of $\mPS^2$.
 We see that in all cases considered here, $\fldVar$ initially experiences a rapid transient before undergoing damped oscillations around a shifted time-averaged mean $\sigma^2_{\infty}$.
 This suggests that the initial excited state has settled into some sort of statistically stationary state that differs from the initial pseudovacuum.
 Crucially, when we choose $\mPS^2$ to be consistent with our prediction for the modified vacuum mass, the field variance is found to be in a stationary state as expected, and does not undergo damped oscillations.
 This is further illustrated in the right panel of the figure, where we show the initial field variance $\sigma^2_0$ and late-time field variance $\sigma^2_{\infty}$ as a function of the initial $\mPS^2$.
 For reference, we also include the analytic result for the initial variance $\fldVarPS$ in~\eqref{eqn:variance-vac-1d} with cutoffs $\kIR$ and $\kUV$ given by~\eqref{eqn:spectral-limits}.
-The excellent agreement with the empirically-measured curve confirms our choice of cutoffs.
+The excellent agreement with the empirically-measured curve confirms the relationship between the lattice parameters and cutoffs in the continuum calculations.
 A necessary condition for the initial state to be a vacuum is that it be time-stationary.
 Therefore, the initial and asymptotic variances must be equal for the correct $\mPS^2$.
 In accordance with our prediction above, we see that the two variances coincide at the special choice $\mPS^2 = \mGaussNL^2$, indicating that a self-consistent study of the vacuum should include a modification of the initial conditions.
 This point also appears to coincide with the minimum of the asymptotic variance.
 A possible explanation for this is that rescattering effects remain subdominant so that each Fourier mode effective acts as an independent harmonic oscillator with frequency set by the renormalized effective mass.
 In this case, for each Fourier mode the pseudovacuum initial conditions with smallest time average field variance is the one where $\mPS^2+k^2$ matches the oscillation frequency.